surajsingh241205/Data-Science-Minor-And-Major-Projects/7. SONAR Rock vs Mine Prediction/README.md

 - Train/test split and evaluation using classification models (examples in the notebook include Logistic Regression and tree-based models).
 - Evaluation metrics: accuracy, confusion matrix, and ROC where applicable.

-**Results**
-- The notebook contains model comparisons and evaluation plots.
-See the Evaluation section in the notebook for detailed metrics and insights.

 **Notes & Next steps**
 - You can try additional models, cross-validation, feature selection, or hyperparameter tuning to improve performance.
-- Consider adding a `requirements.txt` for reproducible installs.

-**Contact**
-- For questions or help, reach out to the project owner.